italoseara/Procedural-Animation/README.md

 # Procedural-Animation
- A salamander using IK and Steering Behaviour
+ A salamander using Steering Behaviour